Geodan/i3dm.export/README.md

 1] Global coordinates

--  WGS84 longitude, latitude in degrees + height in meters with ellipsoid as reference (EPSG:4979)
+WGS84 longitude, latitude in degrees + height in meters with ellipsoid as reference (EPSG:4979)

-2] Local coordinates
+2] Local coordinates (for release 2.12.0 and higher)

-- Any projected coordinate system height in meters with geoid as reference
+Any projected coordinate system height in meters with geoid as reference

 For example in the Netherlands use composite EPSG:7415 (Amersfoort / RD New (EPSG:28992) + NAP height in meters (EPSG:5709)).